 Encourage Social Sharing

-People that are on your list have already shown an interest in your company, so it makes sense to let them know that you are active on social platforms as well.
-Adding to the platforms you can use to build relationships with them and keep them updated.
+People on your list have already shown an interest in your company, so it makes sense to let them know that you are also active on social platforms.
+Adding to the platforms, you can use to build relationships with them and keep them updated.

-Make sure you test separate elements of your emails so you can keep them optimized for conversion.
-What works for others may not work for your company, so it’s important to find your own way.
+Make sure you test separate elements of your emails to keep them optimized for conversion.
+What works for others may not work for your company, so finding your way is essential.

 Wrapping it Up

 It can take trial and error to get solid results from email marketing for your company.
-But hopefully we have shown you some good places to get started.
+But, hopefully, we have shown you some good places to start.
 AB testing is your most valued accomplice when formulating best practices.
 Find what works for you, as there is no one size fits all.
 And continually test to stay at the top of your game.

-It’s a great idea to follow best practices when creating and sending emails.
+Following best practices when creating and sending emails is a great idea.
 But you need to have a list to send to in the first place.
-MailOptin’s lead generation plugin makes it easy to create and optimize email subscription forms.
-With a variety of types to choose from, eye-catching display effects and simple to use AB testing.
+MailOptin’s lead generation plugin makes creating and optimizing email subscription forms easy.
+With various types to choose from, eye-catching display effects, and simple-to-use AB testing.

-Once your list starts growing you can use our email automation plugin to send event-triggered emails and newsletters.
-Or you can integrate many of the popular email platforms if you want to do something more complicated.
+Once your list grows, you can use our email automation plugin to send event-triggered emails and newsletters.
+Or you can integrate many popular email platforms if you want to do something more complicated.